 - OHS is an integral part of the interdisciplinary end-of-life team within the community, practicing a holistic approach to care

 - All resources coming from the community are put back into the community to offer services free of charge

-- Our Centre for Palliative and Grief Support is located at 210 Crescent Road West in Qualicum Beach, and we have space in downtown Qualicum Beach used for equipment loan program storage.
+- Our Resource Centre for Palliative and Grief Support is located at 210 Crescent Road West in Qualicum Beach, and we have additional space in Coombs used for equipment loan program storage.
 We serve clients at the Hospice at Trillium Lodge, the Palliative Care Unit at Nanaimo Regional General Hospital, in homes, and in the community.

 - Service is offered in the Oceanside communities of Parksville, Qualicum Beach, Nanoose, Deep Bay, Bowser, Qualicum Bay, Errington, Coombs, Hillers and Whiskey Creek

-- We are board members, volunteers trained in companioning, bereavement support, counseling, palliative vigils, Reiki, massage and healing touch, fund development, event organization and qualified staff
+- We are board members, volunteers trained in companioning, bereavement support, counselling, palliative vigils, Reiki, massage and healing touch, fund development and event organization

 - We offer a wide range of life experiences and skills